DanielSOhara27/DataBootCampProject1/Project-Proposal.md

 performing the same data exploration and mining processes on all three.
 For this part we are simply trying to get a general overview of what kind of responses we can find on the datasets; we are also getting some simple insights into what makes each dataset unique.

+For phase 2, allowing the user to freely explore the data from the datasets so that we all can come up with our own stories related to Amazon reviews.
 ````

 ### Datasets Used